bonicim/DeveloperToolKit/README.md

 # Summary

-This repository is a living collection of notes on how to configure and use my IDE's: Intellij, Visual Studio Code, and Sublime.
-These notes are meant to be used as a reference on how to quickly get started on setting up a project correctly in an IDE so that more time is spent on developing and writing code.
+This repo is a living collection of developer toolkits.
+The goal of these toolkits is to have a centralized reference for getting started on any software engineering project.
+ToolKits are simple README files that provide links and notes on various technologies.
+It covers tools such as programming languages, cloud, operating systems, algorithms, databases, cybersecurity, and web development just to name a few.